Part III

 Law of the In-Between

-In Irish tradition, there was always a law of the threshold, féth fiada, the mist between worlds where visibility fades, and insight sharpens.
+Irish tradition recognised the threshold, féth fiada, the mist between worlds where sight dims and insight sharpens.

 Listening as Ritual

-Listening without naming, this is the first ritual of stillness.
+Listening without naming, this is the first ritual.

 Rest as Reciprocity